 As student populations become increasingly diverse, schools and districts aspire to meet the needs of learners from numerous racial, ethnic, and socioeconomic backgrounds.
-Students of color and students in poverty often have achievement scores, attendance rates, and graduation rates well below other students.
+Black and Latinx students, and students experiencing poverty, often have achievement scores, attendance rates, and graduation rates well below other students.
 Schools must identify which social services are within their scope of work, and provide referrals for those services that aren't; this role requires that schools establish cohesive relationships with other agencies serving their students.
 Finally, districts serving students from ethnic minorities and low-income communities often struggle to find evidence of impactful innovative programming in schools with similar demographics, in part because research in this area is deficient.